wangyan-econ/wangyan-econ.github.io/_pages/about.md

 I'm an Assistant Professor in the School of Economics at Fudan University.
 I earned my Ph.D. in Economics from Nanyang Technological University in April 2024.

-My research interests lie in behavioral and experimental economics, with a particular focus on experimental asset markets and market microstructure.
+My research interests lie in behavioral and experimental finance, with a particular focus on experimental asset markets and market microstructure.

 <br> Feel free to contact me at: